Pass-through entity (PTE) elective tax

 2021 taxable year

-Pay the elective tax on or before the due date of the original tax return.
+Pay the PTE elective tax on or before the due date of the original tax return.

 Use the following table:

-How to pay the 1st and 2nd PTE elective tax payments
+How to pay the first and second PTE elective tax payments

-Qualified entities must make all PTE elective tax payments either by using the free Web Pay application accessed through FTB’s website or by using a Pass-Through Entity Elective Tax Payment Voucher.
-This includes elective tax payments made with the entity’s return.
-The elective tax payment cannot be combined with the entity’s other tax payments.
-To pay by voucher, print the FTB 3893 Voucher from FTB's website and mail it to the FTB, along with the payment, to “Franchise Tax Board, P.O.
+Qualified entities must make all PTE elective tax payments either by using the free Web Pay application accessed through FTB’s website or by using a Pass-Through Entity elective tax Payment Voucher.
+This includes PTE elective tax payments made with the qualified entity’s return.
+The PTE elective tax payment cannot be combined with the qualified entity’s other tax payments.
+To pay by voucher, print the FTB 3893 Voucher from FTB’s website and mail it to FTB, along with the payment, to “Franchise Tax Board, P.O.
 Box 942857, Sacramento, CA 94257-0531.”
-Once made, the payments will remain as PTE elective tax payments on the entity’s account until the tax return is filed.
+Once made, the payments will remain as PTE elective tax payments on the qualified entity’s account until the tax return is filed.

 PTE elective tax calculation

-The elective tax is 9.3% of the entity's qualified net income, which is the sum of the pro rata or distributive share and guaranteed payments of each qualified taxpayers' income subject to California personal income tax.
+The PTE elective tax is 9.3% of the qualified entity's qualified net income, which is the sum of the pro rata or distributive share and guaranteed payments of each qualified taxpayers’ income subject to California personal income tax.
+For additional information, visit Help with pass-through entity (PTE) elective tax.

 Tax credit